Previous – Of Sex, Rape and False Rape

 Coming to the discussion about this book, the author tried to search for her true love, we do find this inconsistency in her behaviour as a lover as well.
 Initially, she got attracted to a successful, NRI doctor cum entrepreneur Soorya and got married to him.
 But after a few years of her marital life, she understood that he was not her true love and drifted away from the relationship.
 She projected Soorya as a bad lover in-spite of being a good provider and protector.
 The more he tried to play the role of being a provider and a protector; the more he failed.
 The author here complained of less or no physical or mental intimacy between them.
-Her husband is always too busy in his work to provide them better amenities failed miserably as a lover.
+Her husband is always too busy in his work to provide them with better amenities failed miserably as a lover.

 We see when a suave and sophisticated Soorya could not hold his charm to his life partner for long, a less sophisticated and less cultured Gaur could win her heart.
 Soorya was chivalrous but Gaur was not.
 Soorya never failed to open the door for his woman and Gaur didn’t care about such niceties, in social status and thus in terms of his protector and provider quotient Soorya was much ahead than Gaur, and moreover, Soorya was married to Moh (the author) and Gaur was married to someone else.
 Still, we find it was Gaur for whom Moh fell in love with.